 Discovery Technology

-The UPDDI occupies a total of 7,275 sq. ft. of newly renovated laboratory space on the 9th floor of the Thomas Starzl Biomedical Science Tower (BST), including:
+The UPDDI occupies a total of 7,412 sq. ft. of laboratory space on the 4th floor of the Pittsburgh Technology Center:

-• Individual wet laboratories containing facilities to propagate a wide variety of mammalian, insect and yeast cells:
+• Three individual wet laboratories containing facilities to propagate a wide variety of mammalian, insect and yeast cells.

-• A High Throughput Screening (HTS) and High Content Screening (HCS) facility
+• A dedicated High Content Screening and High Throughput Screening facility

-• A chemicals/preparation room dedicated to reagent preparation, compressed gases storage, and HTS consumables storage.
+• A chemicals/preparation room for reagent preparation and HTS consumables storage

 • Automated liquid handling systems: